seequent/properties/docs/content/property.rst

     This method defines how valid property values should be compared for equality if the default `value_a == value_b` is insufficient.

+:code:`_class_default`

+    This should be set to the default value of the new property class.
+It may also be a callable that returns the default value.
+    Almost always this should be left untouched; in that case, the default will be :class:`properties.undefined <properties.utils.Sentinel>`.
+    However, in some cases, it makes sense to override.
+For example, :ref:`container property types <container>` use empty versions of their respective container for default values.